couchbaselabs/tuqtng/docs/n1ql-v1.md

 If either operand in a comparison is MISSING, the result is MISSING.
 Next, if either operand in a comparison is NULL, the result is NULL.
 Otherwise the remaining rules for comparing values are followed.

-In UNQL a comparison operator implicitly requires that both operands be of the same type.
+In N1QL a comparison operator implicitly requires that both operands be of the same type.
 If the operands are of different types it always evaluates to FALSE.

 By default, string comparison is done using a raw collation (sometimes referred to as binary, C, or memcmp).
 This collation is **case sensitive**.
 Case insensitive comparisons can be performed using UPPER() or LOWER() functions.